danishansari09/LinearClassifiers/README.md

 # LinearClassifiers
-Logistic Regression &amp; SVM
-Logistic Reression intuition and SVM introduction.
+Logistic Reression and SVM introduction.
 Still in progress and will update soon.
-Also, include Kernel SVM.
+And will also add Kernel SVM.